-Overall in Fiscal 2019/20, JIBC expended \$164,700 for installing energy efficient systems at its New Westminster and Maple Ridge campuses.
+Overall in Fiscal 2019/20, JIBC expended \$156,700 for installing energy-efficient systems at its New Westminster and Maple Ridge campuses.

-For Fiscal 2020/21, a budget of \$25,000 is assigned for lighting upgrades at the New Westminster campus.
-In addition, a budget of \$350,000 is assigned for installing a more energy efficient pump system in the Water Treatment Plant B System at the Maple Ridge campus.
+For Fiscal 2020/21, a budget of \$18,621 is assigned for lighting upgrades at the New Westminster and Maple Ridge campuses.
+In addition, a budget of \$350,000 is allocated for installing a more energy-efficient pump system in the Water Treatment Plant B System at the Maple Ridge Campus.
+Also, a budget of \$50,000 was assigned for replacing end of useful life air handling units with more efficient type at the Maple Ridge Campus.
+The total budget for energy-efficient projects in 2020/21 is \$418,621.